Privacy policy

 Who we are

-TILLIT Limited (“TILLIT”, “we”, “our”, “us”) is registered in England & Wales with company number 12357713.
 We are authorised and regulated by the Financial Conduct Authority (FRN 983417).
 We are committed to protecting your privacy and complying with applicable data protection and privacy laws.
-This privacy notice (the "Notice") is designed to help you to understand what kind of personal data we collect and how we process and use such data.
-It also sets out your rights in relation to how we look after your personal data.
+This privacy notice (the "Notice") is designed to help you understand what kind of personal data we collect and how we process and use such data.
+It also sets out your rights concerning how we look after your personal data.

 Full name of legal entity: TILLIT Limited